 Here we explore several variations while sticking to the one stack of disks and three pegs.
-Our goal is not to extend the research on the Tower of Hanoi problem but rather provide simple, and yet interesting, variations of it to support and enrich the study of recurrences and proofs by induction.
+Our goal is not to extend the research on the Tower of Hanoi problem but rather provide simple, and yet interesting, variants of it to guide (and enrich) the study of recurrences and proofs by induction in introductory discrete mathematics.
 Therefore, we assume basic familiarity with mathematical induction and solving linear recurrences of the form